 How are American students performing in science?

-‡ Reporting standards not met (too few cases).
+‡ Reporting standards not met (too few cases for a reliable estimate).

 NOTE: Scale ranges from 0 to 300 for all three grades, but scores cannot be compared across grades.
 For example, the average score of 163 for White 4th-graders does not denote higher performance than the score of 159 for White 12th-graders.
-Includes students tested with accommodations (7 to 11 percent of all students, depending on grade level); excludes only those students with disabilities and English language learners who were unable to be tested even with accommodations (2 to 3 percent of all students).
+In 2011, only 8th-grade students were assessed in science.
+Includes students tested with accommodations (7 to 11 percent of all students, depending on grade level and year); excludes only those students with disabilities and English language learners who were unable to be tested even with accommodations (2 to 3 percent of all students).
 Race categories exclude persons of Hispanic ethnicity.

 Related Tables and Figures: (Listed by Release Date)

 Other Resources: (Listed by Release Date)